emcek/gentoo.mipl/README.md

 gentoo.mipl
 ===========

-Gentoo overlay by mipl.
-Copy of few ebuilds and my own.
+Gentoo overlay by emc (a.k.a. mipl).
+Copy of ebuilds done by others and few my own.
+Nothing special.